goolord/vim2hs/README.md

 ### PERFORMANCE

-vim2hs can be pretty slow on big files, I am working on this but if you need a hotfix, you can disable syntax that is likely superfluous:
+vim2hs can be pretty slow on big files.
+I am working on this, but if you need a hotfix, you can disable syntax that is likely superfluous:

 ```let g:haskell_conceal       = 0